VisActor/VTable/docs/assets/option/en/common/style.md

 #${prefix} textStick(boolean)
 Set whether the text in the cell has a sticking effect 【Text can dynamically adjust its position when scrolling】

+#${prefix} textStickBaseOnAlign(boolean)
+When the cell text has an adsorption effect [the text can dynamically adjust its position when scrolling], the basis for adsorption is the horizontal alignment of the cell.
+For example, when `textStickBaseOnAlign` is `true` and `textAlign` is `'center'`, the text will be adsorbed to the horizontal center of the cell; otherwise, it will be adsorbed to the left or right edge of the cell (depending on the scroll position)

 #${prefix} marked(MarkedPropertyDefine)
 Set whether the cell has a marked style
 {{ use: common-marked(